grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

 > Place the battery somewhere where the battery can't accidentally be contacted or damaged. **DO NOT** place anything on top of the battery.

 > [!IMPORTANT]
-> When disposing of the battery, ensure you are recycling according to local laws.
+> When disposing of the battery, ensure you're recycling according to local laws.

 > [!IMPORTANT]
 > The Motherboard Module and Battery are extremely sensitive to ESD and can be easily damaged.
-It is critical that you ensure proper grounding before performing any work on these parts.
+It's critical that you ensure proper grounding before performing any work on these parts.

 > [!WARNING]
 > In the instance of a battery event, submerge the entire device in a 4-gallon bucket filled with 2.0 gallons of clean sand.
 Ensure the entire device is submerged. **DO NOT** attempt to pick up the device.